Our Mission

 Q: Once my child is identified, what does it mean for him/her in GUSD?

-A: Goleta teachers in grades K through 6 have received extensive professional development in gifted education (equivalent or on par with GATE certificate programs offered by university extension departments.)
+A: Goleta teachers in grades K through 6 have received professional development in gifted education.
 Our teachers understand the characteristics, needs, and social-emotional issues that arise within populations of gifted students.
 A student’s designation of having high or unique ability in GUSD results in adjustment on the teacher’s part of an educational approach.
 Differentiation takes many forms in the classroom and is flexible, based on the teacher’s understanding of what is needed for the student.

 Q: What gifted education strategies are utilized in GUSD?

-A: GUSD teachers utilize three main strategies in their classrooms in order to support the needs of students with high-ability.
+GUSD teachers utilize two main strategies in their classrooms in order to support the needs of students with high-ability.
 They are:

 -Depth and Complexity